MooersLab/writingContract/README.md

 - they want to hide their lack of commitment to writing
 - they want to retain secrecy about their efforts and projects
 - they want to hide that they are working on too many different projects
-- they want to avoid competition.
+- they want to avoid competition
+- they have an alternate accountability mechanism that works and see no point in setting up a second system.

 However, the knowledge that group members have access to your posted writing progress can be an important motivator for those who lead by example.
+Some people will find this approach to have a large positive impact on their productivity.

+In summary, you can afford to pick one solution due to time and energy limitations.

 ## The details

 The above MS Word document was revised and used 24 times over six years (2016-2021) with a colleague at a different institution.
-The contract is a writing accountability tool that operates daily during the work week between two people: each persion is a Contractor and serves as the reciprocal Mentor for the other writer.
+The contract is a writing accountability tool that operates daily during the work week between two people: each person is a Contractor and serves as the reciprocal Mentor for the other writer.
 We exchanged e-mails at the end of the day to report our progress.

-We exchanged contracts at the beginning of a contract period.
+We exchanged contracts at the beginning of the contract period.
 Each person made their own contract with customized terms to support meeting their writing goals.
 The above example has items A, B, and C.
-It was very challenging to sustain these three writing projects in parallel, but often we have no choice.
+It was challenging to sustain these three writing projects in parallel, but we often had no choice.
-Item A would be sufficient for beginers how lack an daily established writing habit.
+Item A would be sufficient for beginners who lack a daily established writing habit.

-Some people meet on Zoom and write during their schedueld writing times.
+Some people meet on Zoom and write during their scheduled writing times.
 This approach may be too stressful for some writing partners.

 Our contracts were limited to several months.
-We had several breaks due to a sabbatical year and COVID infections.
+We had several breaks due to a sabbatical year and COVID-19 infections.
-We used a Microsoft Word document.
+We used a Microsoft Word document for the contract.

-Markdown, org-mode, and LaTeX versions are also provided above.
+We provide versions of the contract in Markdown, org-mode, and LaTeX documents.
-The PDF was compiled on Overleaf from the tex file.
 The org-mode and markdown versions can be previewed on GitHub by clicking on the filename.

-Org-mode is a variant of markdown on steriods.
+Org-mode is a variant of markdown on steroids.
 It was designed to be used in Emacs but it can be used in other editors.
 It has attracted many young people to Emacs in the past decade.

 The keeping of the writing contract is too hard for most struggling writers: It only works with the most committed writers who need this kind of structure.
-These contracts may appeal the most to the *pioneer* personality type of the [Five Voices](https://5voices.com/) personality classification system.
+These contracts may appeal to the *pioneer* personality type of the [Five Voices](https://5voices.com/) personality classification system.

 Finding another like-minded person to serve as a writing partner (called the *Mentor* in the contract) is not easy.
 I met my partner in a subscription-based academic writing club.